 Other Essential WordPress Plugins

-Once you’ve got your core sales engine dialed in, there are a few “must-have” general plugins I use on almost every store I build:
+Once you’ve got your core sales engine dialed in, there are a few “must-have” WordPress plugins for eCommerce:

 - All in One SEO (AIOSEO): You can build a beautiful store, but people have to find it first.
 AIOSEO handles the technical heavy lifting, like setting up “Product Schema” so your prices and star ratings show up directly in Google search results.

-- MonsterInsights: I never guess when it comes to data.
+- MonsterInsights: Never guess when it comes to data.
 MonsterInsights connects your store to Google Analytics and shows you exactly which products are your best sellers and where your traffic is coming from.

-- AffiliateWP: If you want to grow your sales without spending a fortune on ads, I’d suggest launching an affiliate program.
+- AffiliateWP: If you want to grow your sales without spending a fortune on ads, launch an affiliate program.
 AffiliateWP lets you have other people promote your products for you, and you only pay them when they refer a successful sale.

 ✅ Extension Quick Check: